AmyStephen/amystephen.github.com/_posts/2014-03-17-employment-risk.md

 * Through her [public statements](http://techcrunch.com/2014/03/15/julie-ann-horvath-describes-sexism-and-intimidation-behind-her-github-exit/),
 we've learned that she has been dealing with this problem for a year before she finally found it so intolerable she had to resign.
 * Never once during that time did she make any public references to what she has now described as so difficult she sometimes sat crying in the restroom at her place of work.
-* It has obviously been a painful year for her and heartbreaking, given how hard she worked to address diversity issues at work only to find herself in a hostile work environment, herself.
+* It has obviously been a painful year for her and heartbreaking, given how hard she worked to address diversity issues at work only to find herself in a hostile work environment.

 Github [has](https://github.com/blog/1800-update-on-julie-horvath-s-departure) apologized to her, expressed respect and appreciation for her work, placed two employees on leave and prohibited one involved from entering the place of business.
 Julie is not scamming anyone.